Understanding the landscape and hope for a sustainable future: food, forests, and farmers in the Philippines

 What does the Conference want to achieve?

 Raise awareness and promote discussion about food, forests, and farmers in the Philippines in relation to sustainable food and agriculture and sustainable land management.

-Generate significant action and measurable indicators that contribute to global goals on food security and systems and to create a system of monitoring that ensures that outcomes continue to drive new actions and progress through sharing of experiences and knowledge.
+Generate commitments to transformative action that contribute to global goals on food security and systems and create a system of monitoring that ensures that outcomes continue to drive new actions and progress through the sharing of experiences and knowledge.

 This conference also seeks to contribute to the ongoing workshop series led by Ecojesuit on COP26 and beyond: stepping forward for the global common good.
 Significantly, it aims to share grounded experiences on local adaptations and best practices related to agriculture and food security, land use management, and climate change.